 Our Work in Nigeria

 Jhpiego serves as a core partner on the Palladium-led Integrated Health Program, the U.S. Agency for International Development’s main program for primary health care (PHC) in Nigeria.
 The overall objectives are to strengthen systems supporting PHC services, improve access to PHC services and increase the quality of PHC services.
 The program is expected to contribute to reductions in child and maternal morbidity and mortality in up to five target states, and to increase the capacity of health systems (public and private) to sustainably support high-quality PHC services.
-Jhpiego’s role is to provide technical leadership in the following areas: maternal and newborn health, including community-based interventions; family planning/reproductive health; quality improvement and use of data for decision-making; supportive supervision; clinical mentoring and training; and community-facility referral/linkages.
+Jhpiego’s role is to support the program’s technical areas of reproductive health, family planning, and maternal and newborn health, including providing support for training and mentoring of providers, while also contributing to the quality assurance and quality improvement aspects of the program.

 Under this Unitaid-funded, five-year grant, Jhpiego is partnering with ISGlobal to reduce maternal and neonatal mortality in the Democratic Republic of Congo, Nigeria, Madagascar and Mozambique by: 1) introducing and setting the stage for scale-up of community intermittent preventive treatment of malaria in pregnancy (IPTp); 2) introducing and increasing demand for quality-assured sulfadoxine-pyrimethamine (SP) for IPTp; and 3) generating evidence for World Health Organization policy change.
 To achieve desired results, Jhpiego is also collaborating with Medicines for Malaria Venture (to bring quality-assured SP to market) and the World Health Organization (to ensure SP resistance monitoring and foster collaboration between national reproductive health programs and national malaria control programs).
 For more information, visit here: www.tiptopmalaria.org.